cubbei/jcore/README.md

 A full set of documentation is still being developed, however, a getting started guide is outlined below.

 ## Getting started

+### Prerequisites
+To get started creating a bot using the J-Core framwork is pretty simple, but it does require that you have [Python](https://python.org) installed on your computer.
+Some operating systems come with python pre-installed (e.g. MacOS and most Linux systems), but if you're on Windows, you will need to [download Python](https://python.org/download) first to create a bot.
+Once you have installed Python, you can use `pip` to install the J-Core framework and start creating your first bot.

 ### Installation
 To install the J-Core framework using pip:
 ```pip install jcore```